Brand Design Lead @ 0G, April 2025 - Present.

 For new designers, it creates clear guardrails and removes the “where do I start?” feeling of joining a new company.
 For more senior designers, it acts as a launchpad so they can have a place to push ideas further while staying true to the 0G core.

 The visual identity reflects 0G’s traits: intelligent, elegant, and weightless.
-It balances technical precision with a sense of creative cool, expressing clarity and confidence without ever feeling heavy or loud.
+It balances technical precision with a sense of cool, and is meant to express clarity and confidence without ever feeling heavy or loud.

 • Typography: Regola Pro and Geist Mono